 ARIKAYCE targets MAC at the site of infection1-3

-Challenges to treating MAC4:
+Challenges to treating MAC include the need for4:

 • Effective delivery and distribution of high amounts of antibiotics to the lungs